Fsu0413/Fs-scripts/README.md

 # Fs-scripts

 Open source repository for Fsu0413's own scripts.
-Anyone who found a bug in these scripts shoule open an issue, pull requests will be simply closed.
+Anyone who found a bug in these scripts should open an issue, pull requests will not be merged.

+No document are provided.
+No warrenty are promized.

-<font color=red>__PLEASE NOTE THAT THESE SCRIPTS ARE NOT LICENSED, i.e., IT IS INTENDED NOT TO BE FREE SOFTWARE.__</font>
+__PLEASE NOTE THAT THESE SCRIPTS ARE NOT LICENSED, i.e., IT IS INTENDED NOT TO BE FREE SOFTWARE.__
+__GitHub has no config to prevent fork and pull request, kindly please do not fork this repository.__